Fiona Beal murder victim wrote of his love ‘until the day I die’, court told

 “I felt sad and embarrassed that my son had left you, but I shouldn’t have wasted my energy and concern on you, you had planned it all and at no point have you ever given me the same consideration or thought about the devastation you caused by killing my son.”

+Sister Holly Shore said: “As a primary school teacher you should have been caring but you were not caring to Nick and instead killed him.

+“I will never forgive you for Nick.
+I will never forget Nick.”

-On the day of his death weeks earlier, Mr Billingham had worked on a house renovation before returning to the home he shared with Beal in Northampton.
+On the day of his death, Mr Billingham had worked on a house renovation before returning to the home he shared with Beal in Northampton.

 That evening, she killed him in a “carefully planned domestic execution”, Mr Davies said.